gyorilab/emmaa/doc/month5_report.rst

 application of curated experimental observations (from the BEL large corpus) to automatically assembled mechanistic models.
 We described above how applying these tests to the Ras Machine model helped us to identify issues in our automatic model assembly pipeline that had been latent for years.
 We now also see the value in automatically collecting tests and using high-quality curated models to evaluate the plausibility of the test observations themselves.
 For example, in the development of the Ras Model, we found that a surprising proportion (over 15%) of the tests in the BEL Large Corpus were incorrectly curated.
 These *test errors* were inadvertently highlighted when the *model* failed to pass them.
-We imagine that observations derived from a noisy source (such as machine reading) could be subjected to checking by one or more high-quality model, with the model establishing the likelihood that a finding resulted from a machine reading error.
-It is also possible to imagine that in fields where where models are mature, new scientific findings could be automatically subjected to model-driven evaluation, highlighting the ways in which they either support or contradict established models.
+We imagine that observations derived from a noisy source (such as machine reading) could be subjected to checking by one or more high-quality models, with the model establishing the likelihood that a finding resulted from a machine reading error.
+It is also possible to imagine that in fields where models are mature, new scientific findings could be automatically subjected to model-driven evaluation, highlighting the ways in which they either support or contradict established models.